-Failure to adhere to the posted dates and time will result in an immediate $100.00 fine, in addition to possible disciplinary action.
+Failure to adhere to the posted dates and time will result in a minimum $100.00 fine, in addition to possible disciplinary action.

-Students who are required to participate in officially-sanctioned classes, activities, or events during periods when housing facilities are unavailable may request alternative housing accommodations.
-These requests should be made in writing prior to the start of the academic term and are made at the discretion of the Director of Residential Life.
+Students who are required to participate in university sanctioned classes, activities, or events during periods when housing facilities are unavailable may request alternative housing accommodations.
+These requests should be made in writing at least one week prior to the start of the academic term and are made at the discretion of the Director of Residential Life.

 Consolidation of Rooms

 Students placed in Temporary Housing at the beginning of fall semester will be relocated to permanent room spaces as rooms become available.
 Students will be notified via email of their new room assignment and will be given instructions to pick up their new key from the Residential Life Office.
 Room placement will be determined based on the date the Housing Applications were submitted.
 Students placed in temporary assignments are not guaranteed their room type preference or roommate preference.